Diego Figueiredo

-Diego Figueiredo (born 1980) (pronounced fig-a-ray-doe) is a Grammy-nominated Brazilian jazz guitarist.
+Diego Figueiredo (born 23 July, 1980) is a Grammy-nominated Brazilian jazz guitarist.

 Biography

 Figueiredo began playing music at a young age, going through a number of different instruments before finally choosing guitar at age 12.
 He was playing at pubs and nightclubs by 15, both with groups and as a solo musician.
 He released his first album at 17.